tommasoprandin/uni/Deep Neural Networks Training.md

 To simplify the visualization and representation of computations we introduce a notation that encodes variables as nodes and edges as operations between them:

 ![[dl-computation-graph.png]]

+### Automatic Differentiation

+Automatic differentiation (AD) is a computational technique that efficiently calculates the derivatives needed during the backpropagation phase of neural network training.
+Automatic differentiation tracks derivatives through all computational operations by applying the chain rule systematically.
+Unlike numerical differentiation (which approximates derivatives) or symbolic differentiation (which manipulates mathematical expressions), AD computes exact derivatives efficiently by breaking calculations into elementary operations and applying differentiation rules.

+#### Neural Network Implementation

+1. **Forward Pass**: During the forward pass, AD builds a computational graph that records all operations performed to compute the loss function.

+2. **Reverse-Mode AD**: Backpropagation uses reverse-mode AD, which efficiently calculates gradients of a scalar output (loss) with respect to many inputs (model parameters).
+It's called reverse-mode because it starts computation from the output layer back to the input.

+3. **Chain Rule Application**: Starting from the loss function, AD propagates derivatives backward through the computational graph, applying the chain rule at each step.
+4. **Gradient Accumulation**: As backpropagation traverses the graph, gradients are accumulated for parameters used multiple times.

+Frameworks like TensorFlow and PyTorch implement AD using:

+1. **Dual Number Representation**: Each value tracks both its primal value and its gradient.

+2. **Operator Overloading**: Mathematical operations are overloaded to compute both the result and the necessary information for gradient calculation.

+3. **Computational Graph**: Either static (TensorFlow 1.x) or dynamic (PyTorch, TensorFlow Eager) graphs record the operations.